litzenberger/seneca-wflow/README.md

 # seneca-wflow
-helper to organize the business process
+Business Process Model

 ###
-A seneca workflow plugin to help orgainze the business process.
+A seneca workflow plugin to help orgainze the business process you care about.

+# Sequence Pattern

+Basic building block to workflows.